laravel/docs/pennant.md

         return Lottery::odds(1 / 1000);
     });

 You will notice that the Closure we have defined is not expecting a `User`, but is instead expecting a `Team` model.
-To check if this feature is active for a user's team, you should pass the team to the `for` method before calling `active`.
+To check if this feature is active for a user's team, you should pass the team to the `for` method.

     use Laravel\Pennant\Feature;